 Our Cookie Control SDK will upon consent from the user, push out each cookie category the GTM's DataLayer.
 These can be used to check against in the trigger as a CUSTOM EVENT.

 By default, there are 3 cookie categories which the users can consent to:

-Those will also serve as triggers and event names.
+These will also serve as an event name for the triggers.

 Setting up triggers

 1. Navigate to the main dashboard, click "Triggers" section, and select "New"